-Age: 26 Hometown: Atlanta, Georgia Cycling Strengths: Cyclocross and singlepeed National Championship Title: W 19-29 Marathon Mountain Bike National Champion Real Life Skills: Designs and creates custom metal jewelry and bike badges
+Age: 27 Hometown: Atlanta, Georgia Cycling Strengths: Tenacity, high stoke level and max effort.
+National Championship Title: 19-29 Marathon Mountain Bike National Champion Real Life Skills: Runs her own jewelry and metal-smithing business.

 Age: 20 Hometown: Agawam, Mass.
 Cycling Strengths: Technical riding, BMX and jumps Favorite Race: Hoogerheide, Netherlands (a/k/a the major leagues) Hobbies: Building pump tracks, eating Korean food and record collecting